- When: Saturday, 14 August 2021

 Booking your place on this course and your stay at Emerson are two separate steps and payments:

-The course comprises of 4 seasonal weekends.
-Each weekend will have a different storytelling and foraging focus according to the season’s mood, delights and characters:
+This weekend is part of our Fire, Foraging and Folktales series.
+Each weekend will have a different storytelling and foraging focus according to the season’s mood, delights and characters.
+Please click on the links below for times and booking links for each weekend.

 Autumn Weekend: 3rd/4th October 2020: